AP Studio Art: Drawing

 As stated earlier, students will be given 5 points a day for attendance and active participation in class.
 Any day a student is absent for any reason or does not participate, those 5 points will be lost unless arrangements are made with the teacher to make up the missed class period.
 NO EXCEPTIONS!

-Works in progress will be evaluated informally on a daily basis through conversation and critique format.
+Works in progress will be evaluated informally on a daily basis through conversation and critique.
 Finished work will be graded individually with comments.
-Quarterly portfolio reviews will provide formal assessment in grading current work.
-Individual and group critiques will enable students to learn to analyze their own artworks and those of their peers.
+Individual and group critiques will enable students to learn to analyze and revise their own artworks and those of their peers.
 Work in progress or unfinished at the close of each grading period will not be graded.